Bifurcation analysis of delay-induced resonances of the El-Nino Southern Oscillation: Introduction

 Today, the bifurcation analysis of a given ODE can be performed routinely with freely available numerical tools, such as the packages \texttt{AUTO} \cite{DCFKSW98} and \texttt{MatCont} \cite{DGK03}; see also the survey \cite{GK07}.
 These tools only require knowledge of the right-hand side of the ODE and allow the user to perform a systematic exploration of the bifurcation diagram.
 This is achieved by finding and then tracking (or continuing) equilibria, periodic orbits, and their bifurcations to yield stability boundaries of the different types of solutions.
 The usefulness of bifurcation theory has been demonstrated in numerous studies of ODE models arising in diverse fields of science; see, for example, \cite{KOG07}.

 More recently, numercial bifurcation tools have been implemented also for more general classes of systems.
-For complex models, which are typically based on partial differential equation formulations, numerical routines are available as libraries \cite{LOCA02}, and they have been used in studies of climate problems \cite{D08,DW05}.
-Specifically for DDEs, numerical methods for their bifurcation analysis are today avalailable in the form of the packages \texttt{DDE-Biftool} \cite{ELR02} and \texttt{knut} \cite{SSH06}.
+For complex models, which are typically based on partial differential equation formulations, numerical routines are available as libraries \cite{LOCA02}.
+Review \cite{Da14} discusses bifurcation analysis techniques specifically for fluid dynamics problems (which are the dynamical core of climate models).
+Textbook \cite{D08} gives an introduction to bifurcation analysis in oceanography and demonstrates the role it can play (it uses ENSO as one of its case studies).
+Specifically for DDEs, numerical methods for their bifurcation analysis are today available in the form of the packages \texttt{DDE-Biftool} \cite{ELR02} and \texttt{knut} \cite{SSH06}.
 These numerical tools apply to general systems of DDEs, including DDEs with several delays and periodic forcing.
 In the same way as for ODEs, these tools can determine and track the stability properties and bifurcations of equilibria and periodic orbits.
 As we will demonstrate, this means that numerical bifurcation studies can be performed efficiently today also for models that feature delays; see also the survey \cite{RS07}.

 The most obvious application areas of bifurcation analysis are those where systems under consideration have tunable parameters that the practitioner can adjust to achieve the desired behaviour \cite{TS02}; concrete such examples are engineering and laser physics.
 The situation in climate science, on the other hand, is very different in that tuning a parameter is typically not possible in the real system.
 In spite of this fact, we argue that systematic parameter studies are still relevant in this context, namely to determine the sensitivity of the model under consideration to changes of parameters that are known only in an order-of-magnitude sense.
 The fact that the observed behaviour of a nonlinear system may depend critically on all parameters motivates the bifurcation analysis with respect to selected difficult-to-determine parameters; see \cite{DG05} for an exemplary study.